On monophonic position sets in graphs: Monophonic position sets in graphs

 \section{Monophonic position sets in graphs}

-Recall that a set $S$ of vertices in a graph $G$ is a \emph{general position set}, or \emph{gp-set} for short, if no shortest path in $G$ contains more than two vertices of $S$.
-The number of vertices in a largest gp-set of $G$ is called the \emph{general position number} of $G$ and is denoted by $\gp(G)$.
+Recall that a set $S$ of vertices in a graph $G$ is a \emph{general position set} if no shortest path in $G$ contains more than two vertices of $S$; by convention a \emph{gp-set} is a largest general position set of $G$.
+The number of vertices in a largest general position set of $G$ is called the \emph{general position number} of $G$ and is denoted by $\gp(G)$.
 We have the following result for the general position number of graphs with diameter two.

-\begin{theorem}[\cite{O1}] If $\diam(G) = 2$, then $\gp(G) = \max\{\omega(G), \eta(G)\},$ where $\eta(G)$ is the maximum order of an induced complete multipartite subgraph of the complement of $G$ and $\omega (G)$ is the clique number of $G$. \end{theorem} We now introduce the following variant of the gp-number. \begin{definition} A set $M \subseteq V(G)$ is a \emph{monophonic position set} or \emph{mp-set} of $G$ if no three vertices of $M$ lie on a common monophonic path in $G$.
+\begin{theorem}[\cite{O1}] If $\diam(G) = 2$, then $\gp(G) = \max\{\omega(G), \eta(G)\},$ where $\eta(G)$ is the maximum order of an induced complete multipartite subgraph of the complement of $G$. \end{theorem} We now introduce the following variant of the gp-number. \begin{definition} A set $M \subseteq V(G)$ is a \emph{monophonic position set} or \emph{mp-set} of $G$ if no three vertices of $M$ lie on a common monophonic path in $G$.
 The \emph{monophonic position number} or \emph{mp-number} $\mono(G)$ of $G$ is the number of vertices in a largest mp-set of $G$. \end{definition} For an example of these concepts see Figure~\ref{fig:Petersen}.
 Observe that every monophonic position set $S$ of a graph $G$ is also in general position; it follows that $\mono(G) \leq \gp(G)$.
 Any pair of vertices is in monophonic position, so for graphs with order $n \geq 2$ we have $2 \leq \mono(G) \leq n$.
-It is easily seen that a connected graph satisfies $\mono(G) = n$ if and only if $G \cong K_n$.
-Also the mp-numbers of the cycle $C_n$ is given by $\mono (C_n) = 2$ for $n \geq 4$.
+It is easily seen that a connected graph satisfies $\mono(G) = n$ if and only if $G \cong K_n$ and the only connected graphs $G$ with $\mono (G) = n-1$ are a) the joins of $K_1$ with a disjoint union of cliques and b) graphs formed from a clique by deleting between one and $n-2$ edges incident to a given vertex.
+Also the mp-number of the cycle $C_n$ is given by $\mono (C_n) = 2$ for $n \geq 4$.

 We begin by noting that for a wide class of graphs the monophonic position number coincides with the general position number.
-A graph $G$ is \emph{distance-hereditary} if for any connected induced subgraph $H$ of $G$ and vertices $u,v \in H$ we have $d_H(u,v) = d_G(u,v)$.
+A graph $G$ is \emph{distance-hereditary} if for any connected induced subgraph $H$ of $G$ and vertices $u,v \in H$ we have $d_H(u,v) = d_G(u,v)$, where $d_G(u,v)$ is the distance between $u$ and $v$ in $G$ and $d_H(u,v)$ is the distance between $u$ and $v$ in the subgraph $H$.
 Distance-hereditary graphs have been characterised by Howorka~\cite{Howorka-77} and many works in the literature are dedicated to them as well as to their generalisations or specialisations (see e.g.~\cite{JDA04,CD06,GDS12,Howorka-81}).
+In a distance-hereditary graph a path is a geodesic if and only if it is induced; hence the definitions of general position and monophonic position coincide for such graphs.